anupbharade09/Algorithms-Data_Structures/CS_6114/Project2/Readme.md

 3. inorder_traverse – this function prints the tree nodes using inorder traverse logic.
 4. chk_anagrams – anagrams are checked for each value in tree and it also prints those values.
 5. is_max_heap – this function checks the heap is max heap or not.
 Since we are using BST (AVLTree) due to rebalancing it will only satisfy for n <= 2.

+Question 2

+Python version  3
+This program calculates the legal possible moves of chess pieces :
+ 1.Rook 2.Knight 3.Bishop 4.Queen 5.King 6.Pawn
+Data structures used : lists and dictionaries

+Calculation of different legal moves is done from separate functions for each piece.

+To run program –

+1. Select piece name from
+    1.Rook 2.Knight 3.Bishop 4.Queen 5.King 6.Pawn
+2. Then enter position of bishop
+3. Program will show possible positions for that piece
+4. you may select any position as you want.
+5. And continue or stop by pressing yes/no